 - Updating a state containing a dependent type (for example adding an element to a vector). - Opening a file for reading is an effect, but whether the file really is open afterwards depends on whether the file was successfully opened. - Closing a file means that reading from the file should no longer be possible.

-While powerful, this can make uses of the Eff type hard to read.
-Therefore, the library provides syntactic sugar which is translated such that:
+While powerful, this can make uses of the EffM type hard to read.
+Therefore the library provides an overloaded function Eff There are the following three versions: